syncfusion-content/javascript-docs/js/Localization.md

 documentation: ug
 ---

-# Localization
+# Globalization and Localization

+## Globalization

-All our Syncfusion Components has been provided with the built-in [Localization](https://msdn.microsoft.com/en-us/library/5839we2z%28v=vs.110%29.aspx) support, so that it will be able to adapt based on the culture-specific **locale** defined for it.
-The **en-US** locale is currently being used in all the Syncfusion components by default.
+Syncfusion Components has been provided with the built-in globalization support, so that it will be able to adapt based on the culture-specific number format, date format based on the **locale** defined for it.Globalization values will be automatically used when locale property is set with locale value (e.g.) en-US.The **en-US** locale is currently being used in all the Syncfusion components by default.

-To localize any of our Syncfusion components into a particular culture, it is necessary to refer the below specified scripts in your application,
+To globalize the Syncfusion components into a particular culture, it is necessary to refer the below specified scripts in your application,

-* **ej.globalize.min.js** (Mandatory for processing specific source-side actions globally)
-* Other culture-specific script files, to which specific culture you need to adapt any of our Syncfusion control.
+* Other culture-specific script files, to which contains globalization contents , to which specific culture you need to adapt any of our Syncfusion control.

 I> **ej.globalize.min.js** library avails as built-in within ej.web.all.min.js file, therefore it is not necessary to externally refer it in your application (applicable for version 13.4.0.53 and higher).
 For version lower than 13.4.0.53, refer jQuery.globalize.min.js along with ej.web.all.min.js

+N> **ej.globalize.min.js** (Mandatory for processing specific source-side actions globally, in this we are having methods to set the culture).

 N> Seven culture-specific script files are available in the below specified location.
 For all other culture files, please download from the [GitHub](https://github.com/syncfusion/ej-global/tree/master/i18n) location.